Online conformal inference for multi-step time series forecasting: Autocorrelated multi-step conformal prediction

 We can exploit these properties of multi-step forecast errors, leading to a new method that we call the \textbf{autocorrelated multi-step conformal prediction} (AcMCP) method.
 Unlike extensions of existing conformal prediction methods, which treat multi-step forecasting as independent events (see Section~\ref{sec-ext}), the AcMCP method integrates the autocorrelations inherent in multi-step forecast errors, thereby making the output multi-step prediction intervals more statistically efficient.

 The AcMCP method updates the quantile estimate \(q_t\) in an online setting to achieve the goal of long-run coverage.
-Specifically, the iteration of the \(h\)-step-ahead quantile estimate is given by for \(h\in[H]\).
-Obviously, the AcMCP method can be viewed as a further extension of the PID method.
+Specifically, the iteration of the \(h\)-step-ahead quantile estimate for the score is for \(h\in[H]\).
+Obviously, the AcMCP method can be viewed as a further extension of the PID method by \citet{angelopoulos2024}.
 Nevertheless, AcMCP diverges from PID with several innovations and differences.

 First, we are no longer confined to predicting just one step ahead.
-Instead, we can make multi-step forecasts with accompanying theoretical coverage guarantees, constructing distribution-free prediction intervals for steps \(t+1,\ldots,t+H\) based on available information up to time \(t\).
+Instead, we can make multi-step forecasts with accompanying theoretical coverage guarantees, constructing distribution-free prediction intervals for steps \(t+1, \dots, t+H\) based on available information up to time \(t\).

-Additionally, in AcMCP, \(\tilde{e}_{t+h|t}\) is a forecast combination of two simple models: one being an MA\((h-1)\) model trained on the \(h\)-step-ahead forecast errors available up to and including time \(t\) (i.e.~\(e_{1+h|1}, \ldots, e_{t|t-h}\)), and the other a linear regression model trained by regressing \(e_{t+h|t}\) on forecast errors from past steps (i.e.~\(e_{t+h-1|t}, \ldots, e_{t+1|t}\)).
-Thus, we perform multi-step conformal prediction recursively, contrasting with the independent approach employed in MPID.
-Moreover, the inclusion of \(\tilde{e}_{t+h|t}\) is not intended to forecast the nonconformity scores (i.e., forecast errors), but rather to incorporate autocorrelations present in multi-step forecast errors within the resulting multi-step prediction intervals.
+Additionally, in AcMCP, \(\tilde{e}_{t+h|t}\) is a forecast combination of two simple models: one being an MA\((h-1)\) model trained on the \(h\)-step-ahead forecast errors available up to and including time \(t\) (i.e.~\(e_{1+h|1}, \dots, e_{t|t-h}\)), and the other a linear regression model trained by regressing \(e_{t+h|t}\) on forecast errors from past steps (i.e.~\(e_{t+h-1|t}, \dots, e_{t+1|t}\)).
+Unlike MPID, which treats multi-step prediction problems independently across horizons, AcMCP performs multi-step conformal prediction recursively, explicitly accounting for the serial dependence among multi-step forecast errors.
+Importantly, the role of \(\tilde{e}_{t+h|t}\) is not to forecast the nonconformity scores themselves, but to incorporate the autocorrelation structure of multi-step forecast errors into the construction of the resulting prediction intervals.